Connaught Place, New Delhi: Post-independence

-Until the 1980s, a Phatphat Sewa, a Harley Davidson rickshaw service, took visitors from Connaught Place to the Red Fort and Chandani Chowk, before it ceased operations due to pollution concerns.
+Until the 1980s, the Phatphat Sewa, a Harley Davidson rickshaw service, took visitors from Connaught Place to the Red Fort and Chandani Chowk, before it ceased operations due to pollution concerns.
 The empty block of the Inner Circle came into use in the late 1970s with the construction of an underground market, the first in Delhi, Palika Bazaar, at the junction point.
 Stretching up to the Outer Circle, it also came with an adjoining underground parking lot.
-Concurrently, the State Emporiums on Baba Karak Singh Marg radial emerged.
+Concurrently, the State Emporiums on Baba Kharak Singh Marg radial emerged.
 However, a major alteration in the skyline was the development of a skyscraper comprising red sandstone (inspired by the historic Red Fort) and glass, the Jeevan Bharti building (owned by the LIC), which was designed by architect Charles Correa.
 In 1986, it towered over the low-lying, predominantly white Connaught Place and faced criticism for being too futuristic.
 However, as other skyscrapers were gradually built on the periphery, the debate faded away.